 Here are some reasons explaining why there are mice climb in bed:

 Food crumbs: The first reason why mouse on the bed is because of food crumbs.
 If you often eat in bed or leave food out in the open, this can attract mice who will then try to get to the food.
 Moreover, the animals will look for a place to build their nests.
-When they find your bed, they will start to build their nests there and will also start to look for food in your bed.

 Dirty laundry: Another reason why rats are attracted to your bed is because of dirty laundry.
 They can start to smell bad if you don’t regularly wash your sheets and blankets.
 It will attract them who are looking for a place to nest.

-Mouse Droppings
+Mouse Droppings and Urine Trails

 One of the most telltale signs of them is their droppings.
 If you see small, dark brown pellets around your home, they are likely to present.
+Kitchen corners, cabinets, and pantries are usual hotspots.

 Scratching noises

 If you hear scratching sounds from your walls or ceilings, it could indicate that there are nests in your home.
+This can result in visible gnaw marks on food packaging, walls, and even furniture.

 Chewing damage